kastnerc/totokos-backend/README.md

 - Supplier

 ## Entity Relations
-The user table holds all user information, and is associated with the order table.
+The user table holds all user information and is associated with the order table.
 Each user may have many orders.
 The order table is linked with the product table in a many-to-many way.
 Each order may have many products, and each kind of products can appear in many different orders.
-In the case of a many-to-many table relationship, an intermidiary table is added, such as Order_Product.
+In the case of a many-to-many table relationship, an intermediary table is added, such as Order_Product.
 The product has a price history.
-Each product can have their prices updated many times over, and so we sotre them there.
+Each product can have their prices updated many times over, and so we store them there.
 The product also has its categories stored in a separate table, namely Product Category.
-The product table is then linked in another many-to-many relationship, bt this time with ingredient.
+The product table is then linked in another many-to-many relationship, but this time with ingredient.
 As we all know, a product, like a bagel, is made up of many ingredients.
-ANd, each ingredient can appear in many differen kinds of products.
+And each ingredient can appear in many different kinds of products.
 The intermediary table called Product_Ingreident is then added as required.
 Ingredient holds the data of each ingredient used in the bakery, as it should.
 The last table is called suppliers.
-It holds the data of each supplier Totoko's Temptations' bakeries take their ingreidents from.
-As drawn in the diagram, one supplier can supply many different kinds of ingredients, but one ingredient can only be sold by one supplier at a time.
+It holds the data of each supplier Totoko's Temptations' bakeries take their ingredients from.
+As drawn in the diagram, one supplier can supply many kinds of ingredients, but one ingredient can only be sold by one supplier at a time.

 Here they are, added to our database in code form: